Kahlil Seren

 Kahlil Seren is an American politician, former local-government adviser, and the first directly elected Mayor of Cleveland Heights, Ohio.
 He became the first Cleveland Heights mayor to be removed from office in a recall election, with about 82% of voters backing removal on September 9, 2025.

 Before becoming mayor, Seren was a policy adviser to Cuyahoga County Council and served on the Cleveland Heights City Council.
-During his mayoral term, Seren was the subject of multiple legal and workplace culture controversies.
+During his mayoral term, Seren was the subject of multiple controversies.

 Early life and education

 Seren was born in Cleveland Heights, Ohio and spent his childhood in East Cleveland, Ohio.
 He graduated from Beachwood High School in 1997.

 Seren studied at Eastern Michigan University before transferring to Cleveland State University, where he earned a Bachelor of Arts degree in Psychology and Political Science.
 Seren earned a Master of Science degree in Urban Studies from Cleveland State University's Maxine Goodman Levin College of Urban Affairs.